seansovine/opengl_examples/README.md

 the mesh generation is done in [`function_mesh.h`](src/function_grapher/lib/function_mesh.h).

 There are definitely many interesting features that could be added to this, to improve its usefulness.
-But it's already been an interesting and useful project for learning about OpenGL and graphics in general.
+But it's been a good project for learning about graphics and hopefully I'll get around to adding more later.

 ## Model viewer